drvinceknight/rsd/src/chs/06-using-github.md

 - Be positive: use "let us change this function to do this" as opposed to "I don't like your function".
 - Be polite and courteous: because life is short.

+**It is important to remember that if done well, a review of a PR should be a conversation.**